-The most likely failure mode for FRS No. 1 is hydrologic failure (overtopping).
-The probability of failure was estimated by reducing the FBH rainfall in inches until it reached the minimum value that would cause overtopping failure.
-Frequency rainfall events were plotted and a power function trendline equation was used to estimate the return interval for the rainfall event that would result in hydrologic failure.
-Hydrologic failure is estimated to occur using 81.5% of the FBH rainfall, which is estimated to have a return interval of 6,714-years.
+The most likely failure modes for FRS No. 4 are hydrologic failure (overtopping) and spillway integrity failure (breach of the auxiliary spillway).
+The probability of failure of these events was estimated by reducing the FBH rainfall in inches until it reached the minimum value that would cause each type of failure.
+Frequency rainfall events were plotted and a power function trendline equation was used to estimate the return interval for the rainfall event that would result in each failure type.
+The two types of failure modes were evaluated and the most probable is hydrologic failure, which is estimated to occur during the 69.4% PMP (FBH), or a return interval of 3,572-years.
+Note that during the FBH storm event, FRS No. 3 can safely pass the FBH storm events without overtopping; therefore, the FBH storm event breach of FRS No. 3 to FRS No. 4 was not evaluated for Alternative 1.